-JP6, JP7, JP8, and JP9 are all connected in parallel.
+JP6, JP7, JP8 and JP9 are all connected in parallel.
 Federal Signal recommends using JP8 as the AC or DC input to allow room for wires coming in from the 3/4-inch NPT opening.
 When power is supplied to JP8, it is connected through the PCB to the other three connectors.
 If a connector is not being used, it is recommended to leave the connector on the PCB.
-With IS-I-IP100AC units, JP9 is wired from the factory to the power supply PCB.
-With the IS-I-IP100DC units, JP9 is wired to the amplifier PCB.
-Use JP6 and JP7 to wire external lights or strobes through JP4.
-A typical installation would use voltage to be wired through the JP4 relays contacts or solid-state relay outputs.
+With I-IP100ACX units, JP9 is wired from the factory to the power supply PCB.
+With the I-IP100DCX units, JP9 is wired to the amplifier PCB.
+Use JP6 and JP7 to wire external lights or strobes through JP4, which is a normally open relay.
+Typical installation would use voltage to be wired through the JP4 relays contacts.

-NOTE: Current draw from JP6, JP7, and JP4 must not exceed 8.5 amperes AC or 5.0 ampere DC Max Combined Load.
+NOTE: Current draw from JP6, JP7, and JP4 must not exceed 8.5 ampere AC or 5.0 ampere DC Max Combined Load.

-IS-I-IP100DC 24Vdc Model
+IS-I-IP100DCX 24Vdc Model